 Thankfully, in many circumstances, there may be compensation available for a paralyzed claimant.
-A Johnstown paralysis injury lawyer could stand resolutely by a victim’s side to help him or her fight for the monetary damages they need, and the justice he or she deserves.
-By working with an experienced traumatic injury attorney, plaintiffs may be able to maximize their financial recovery.
+A Johnstown paralysis injury lawyer could stand resolutely by a victim’s side to help him or her fight for the monetary damages they need and the justice he or she deserves.
+By working with an experienced catastrophic injury attorney, plaintiffs may be able to maximize their financial recovery.

 Paralysis usually results from damage to a person’s spinal cord or from oxygen deprivation to the brain.
 Some common circumstances that lead to paralysis include: